Environmental Health – Food Service Facilities

 - Be willing, if need be, to submit stool samples to determine the cause of illness.

 - Contact your physician should you have any medical concerns.

 Training is available upon request for all food service facilities or to the general public.
 We can tailor this training to the group requesting it.
 Training may include proper food handling, proper hand washing, calibration of thermometers, and HACCP.
 To request training, please fill out this form.

-- Food Allergies Awareness Poster
+- Food Allergies Awareness Poster (English)

 If you have any questions or concerns, please call 410-876-1884.